Felix Rare Books

 A review of his work, extending to the unusual length of four pages, appeared in the Philosophical Transactions for 1704.

 A second volume of 1419 pages and 4 plates appeared in 1710, with a list of about 1300 subscribers.
 A previously unpublished treatise on acids by Issac Newton was included, perhaps without the latter's permission or encouragement.
 A large part of the volume consists of mathematical and astronomical tables, since Harris intended his work to serve as a small mathematical library.
 He provided tables of logarithms, sines, tangents, and secants, a two-page list of books, and an index of the articles in both volumes under 26 heads, filling 50 pages.
 The longest lists are for law (1700 articles), surgery, anatomy, geometry, fortification, botany, and music.
+Volume 2 also has an illustration of Isaac Newton and the signature of Isaac Newton, below the illustration, pasted in, in page before the title-page of volume 2.
+Isaac Newton signature is extremely rare, more so in a book published in his lifetime.

 The Lexicon Technicum was long very popular, enduring through at least 1744 as the main rival of Ephraim Chambers's Cyclopaedia.
 A third edition was published in two folio volumes in 1716-23; a fourth edition was published in one folio volume in 1725; and a fifth edition was published in two folio volumes in 1736.
 Lastly, an anonymous one-volume supplement appeared in 1744, with 996 pages and 6 plates.
 This work was allegedly "not well received," being perceived by contemporaries as a mere "booksellers speculation."In any case, no new editions of the Lexicon Technicum were published thereafter.2 Vols.
 1708 -2nd edition.
 1708-1710